<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=302049519983355&amp;ev=PageView&amp;noscript=1">

 Women in New France

 Women played an important role in the success of New France.
 The new colony was struggling from a small population and the solution to this was to send over a large group of women.
 These 700 or so woman were named ‘les filles du roi’ or the king’s daughters, as they were sent to New France with a dowry from the King.
 Their job was to find a husband and become a mother, as this would help the colony flourish.
 You can learn more about les filles du roi here.
 Although most women traveled to New France for the purpose of procreation, Ursuline nuns made the journey in order to educate the colony.
-Listen to the podcast ‘Nuns on the Frontier’ by Cool Canadian History to learn more about how they became fixtures in New France society.
+Listen to the podcast ‘Nuns on the Frontier’ by Curious Canadian History to learn more about how they became fixtures in New France society.

 The Fur Trade and Voyageurs